- an apparatus contained in a single housing, functioning alternately as a radio transmitter and receiver

 A device that serves as both a transmitter and receiver, with both sets of circuitry contained within a common housing.
 In a local area network (LAN) context, a media access unit (MAU) is a form of transceiver that serves to physically connect a device such as a workstation or printer to the network.
 A modem is a transceiver, as well.
 See also portmanteau, receiver, and transmitter.

-(TRANSmitter reCEIVER) An electronic device or circuit that transmits and receives analog or digital signals.
-It comes in many forms; for example, a transponder on a satellite, a network adapter in the computer or the voice circuits in a cellphone.
-See radio.
+(TRANSmitter reCEIVER) An electronic device or circuit that transmits and receives analog or digital signals, either wired or wireless.
+Transceivers come in many forms; for example, a satellite transponder is a transceiver.
+Ethernet adapters and cellphones also contain transceivers.
+See radio, base station and transponder.